Unity supports most common image file types, such as BMP, TIF, TGA, JPG, and PSD. If you save your layered Photoshop (.psd) files in your

 See in Glossary settings specified.
 Read more about importing audio files.

 Note: Importing native 3D formats requires that the 3D modeling software be installed on the same computer as Unity.
 This is because Unity uses the 3D modeling software’s FBX Exporter plug-in to read the file.
-Alternatively, you can directly export as FBX from your application and save into the Projects folder.
+Alternatively, you can directly export as FBX from your application and save in your project folder.

 See in Glossary, available on the Unity Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
 More info

-You can install a wide range of Assets, including plug-ins, tools, and libraries directly into Unity through the Unity Package Manager (UPM).
+You can install a wide range of assets, including plug-ins, tools, and libraries directly into Unity through the Unity Package Manager (UPM).
 These are a new type of package, and are available through the Package Manager window.
 For more information about packages in general, see the PackagesPackages are collections of Assets to be shared and re-used in Unity.
-There are two types of packages supported in Unity: Asset packages and packages available through the Unity Package Manager (UPM).
-Packages available through the Unity Package Manager are a fundamental method of delivering Unity functionality.
+The Unity Package Manager (UPM) can display, add, and remove packages from your Project.
+These packages are native to the Unity Package Manager and provide a fundamental method of delivering Unity functionality.
+However, the Unity Package Manager can also display Asset packages that you downloaded from the Asset Store.
 More info

 See in Glossary documentation.